 **Helpful tips and common mistakes

-This breading station is a classic used for many, many items including but not limited to zucchini fries, chicken cutlets, chicken mcnuggets, coconut shrimp, mushroom “lollipops”, etc etc. It's a classic because no matter what ingredient you fry, it's fantastic with a crispy panko breading!
+Now it's time to set up your breading station.
+This breading station is a classic used for many, many items including but not limited to zucchini fries, chicken cutlets, chicken McNuggets, etc. It's a classic because no matter what ingredient you fry, it's fantastic.

-At this point you have created tonkatsu.
+Pan-fry the pork in oil over medium heat, making sure your oil is not too hot.
+If the oil is too hot, the outside will cook much quicker than the inside.
+At this point, you have created tonkatsu.
 You can serve the pork as is with tonkatsu sauce and rice and you have another popular Japanese dish.
 But you're going to take it one step further and make katsudon!